-- Ensuring adequate financial resources, including loss absorbing capital through SPE bail-in instruments to be executed upon the determination that the Group is 'Failing or Likely to Fail' ('FOLTF') and the subsequent determination that resolution conditions are met; - Ensuring the continuity of critical functions, such as payment services, during and following the execution of the resolution strategy; and - Restructuring to address the cause(s) of failure and to return to viability.
+- Ensuring adequate financial resources, including loss absorbing capital through SPE bail-in instruments to be executed upon the determination that the Group is 'Failing or Likely to Fail' ('FOLTF') and the subsequent determination that resolution conditions are met; - Ensuring the continuity of critical functions, such as payment services, during and following the execution of the resolution strategy; - Restructuring to address the cause(s) of failure and to return to viability; and - Ensuring effective management, governance and communication plans are in place.

 The ability to operationalise the resolution execution plan has been an important objective.
-The actions which may be required in the lead-up to, during and after the execution of the resolution strategy have been defined and mapped to the three resolution outcomes (outlined in Section 3).
+The actions which may be required in the lead-up to, during and after the execution of the resolution strategy have been defined and mapped to the three resolution outcomes (outlined in Section 5).